JudgeGroovyman/JudgeGroovyman.github.io/WebDesign.md

 21. [Pimcore](https://pimcore.com/en)  	Pro CMS with extensive slick successful commercial side to maintain it which I think is good.
 326MB #inmotion
 22. [Atlantis-cms](https://www.atlantis-cms.com)	Built on Laravel.
 Snappy Real Time On Page Editing.
 Rapid codeless page creation.
 23. [Zenario](https://zenar.io/about)	WYSIWYG.
 Forms.
 Google Analytics.
 Dropbox.
 This seems well organized.
 62MB #inmotion
+24. [Publii](https://getpublii.com) 	Static Site CMS with GUI.
+Its a desktop app.
+You edit it locally and can share it via dropbox.
+No security updates.
+No databases to manage.
+WYSIWYG.
+Block Editor.
+Markdown.
+9hr github. advanced SEO Features "Its so intuitive that something must be wrong" 	#favorite
 - ----- Lightweight CMS--------- (Frontend that shows the site to the world)
 11. [PostLeaf](https://www.postleaf.org/features) wow.
 Minimal Admin experience.
 True WYSIWYG.
 Dynamic images optimized and served responsibly.
 Styles are defined by the theme not the users.
 Simple Backup generate a zip with everything.
 Does not align with other CMS.
 Automatic Sitemaps.
 Fast Search.
 Custom Post Templates.
 Super clean generated markup with look defined by themes.
 SEO Friendly.
 Integrated file manager.
 Organized with tags.
 Easily quick post from anywhere.
 Spotlight search around the admin panel.
 Revision History UPDATE: damnit  Last github update was 2018.
 [Installing PostLeaf On Digital Ocean](https://www.postleaf.org/installing-postleaf-on-digitalocean) $5/mo and quite a process!
 1. [Bolt](https://bolt.cm)	 Free Forever	 Summary: "Easy for editors, and a developer's dream CMS.
 Bolt is an open source Content Management Tool, which strives to be as simple and straightforward as possible.
 It is quick to set up, easy to configure, uses elegant templates, and above all: It’s a joy to use."
 There is a slack.
 Features: extensive tags for taxonomies.
 Its just a folder on the server so updates are easy.
 Themes.
 Forms to email or database.
 Fast with Low Memory Usage.
 Uses a Database (not like Grav which is just files)  58MB #inmotion